science

 Hydrolyzed Collagen: What It Is and Why Absorption Matters

-10 min read
+Published Last reviewed 10 min read

 Hydrolyzed collagen peptides powder dissolving in water

-This content is for informational purposes only and is not intended as medical advice.
-The author is a licensed cosmetologist, not a medical professional.
-Consult with a healthcare provider before starting any new supplement regimen, especially if you have existing health conditions or take medications.
+This content is for informational purposes only and is not medical advice.
+Collagenium is published by a research-driven editorial team, not licensed medical professionals — see our editorial standards and methodology.
+Consult a registered dietitian, physician, or pharmacist before starting any supplement, especially if you have existing health conditions, are pregnant or breastfeeding, or take medications.

 When shopping for collagen supplements, you’ll encounter terms like “hydrolyzed collagen,” “collagen peptides,” and “collagen hydrolysate.”
 If these terms seem confusing, you’re not alone.
 Understanding what hydrolyzed collagen is, and why it matters, can help you make more informed decisions about the supplements you choose.